fralau/super-collections/README.md

    In that case again, use the dictionary notation to access the value (`d['items']`, etc.).
 Those keys that cannot be accessed as attributes are said to be **masked**.
-   If you are uncertain which are available, just use
+   If you are uncertain which are available, just use `SuperDict.properties()`. method.
 3. Updating a single element (`d['foo']` for a SuperDict and `l[5]` for a SuperList) does not perfom any casting.
 That's to avoid crazy recursive situations, while giving